 Half Dome is Yosemite’s most recognizable granite formation that is located on the eastern side of Yosemite Valley.
 There are many great places to enjoy the views of Half Dome throughout the park.

-For picture-perfect views head over to the Sentinel Bridge that has a clear vantage point of Half Dome reflected in the Merced River.
+For picture-perfect views head over to the Sentinel Bridge which has a clear vantage point of Half Dome reflected in the Merced River.
 This is an especially popular spot for photography at sunrise and sunset.

-Photography tip: Bring a travel tripod to stabilize your camera, eliminate blur and optimize the camera settings.
+PHOTOGRAPHY TIP: Bring a travel tripod to stabilize your camera, eliminate blur and optimize the camera settings.

 El Capitan is a massive rock formation that stands tall above the tree line.
 This unique granite monolith is popular for rock climbing in the summer and photography year-round.

 Cathedral Beach Picnic Area offers incredible views of El Capitan from its shores.
-To get there you can park along Southside Drive and walk 5-10 minutes until you reach the river.
+To get there you can park along Southside Drive and walk for 5-10 minutes until you reach the river.
 I recommend using microspikes on this walk in winter to prevent you from slipping on icy snow.